Gray codes and symmetric chains: The middle four levels problem

 \begin{lemma} For any~$n\geq 1$, the sets of first, last and isolated vertices of the paths~$\cP$ defined in~\eqref{eq:def-P} are given by \begin{enumerate}[label=(\roman*)] \item $F(\cP)=D_{2n+1,n+1}^{=0}$\,, \; $L(\cP)=D_{2n+1,n+1}^-$\,, \; $I(\cP)=D_{2n+1,n+1}^{>0}$\,, \item $F(\cP_0)=D_{2n,n+1}^{=0}\circ 0$\,, \; $F(\cP_1)=D_{2n,n}^{=0}\circ 1$\,. \end{enumerate} \end{lemma}

 \begin{proof} The first two statements in part~(i) are given by Lemma~\ref{lem:paths}.
-The statement $I(\cP)=D_{2n+1,n+1}^{>0}$ follows by considering for which $x\in L_{2n+1,n+1}$ the lattice path~$x^{\uparrow}$ (recall the definition from Section~\ref{sec:lex}) has its $n$th and $(n+1)$th $\downstep$-step (in the counting from top to bottom and from right to left in each row, starting from~$0$) in the last two $\downstep$-steps at coordinates~$2n+2$ and~$2n+3$ that were added to~$x$.
+The statement $I(\cP)=D_{2n+1,n+1}^{>0}$ follows by considering for which $x\in L_{2n+1,n+1}$ the lattice path~$x^{\uparrow}$ (recall the definition from Section~\ref{sec:lex}) has its $n$th and $(n+1)$th $\downstep$-step (in the counting from top to bottom and from right to left in each row, starting from~$0$) in the two $\downstep$-steps that were added to~$x$ at positions~$2n+2$ and~$2n+3$.
 One can easily observe that this happens if and only if $x\in D_{2n+1,n+1}^{>0}$.
 Part~(ii) follows immediately from the definitions and from part~(i) by considering the lattice paths before the fixed last bit. \end{proof}